The Todo Noise Application

 osc.start();

-Don't forget to remove this snippet once before going to the next step...
+Once you checked everything works as expected, don't forget to remove this test snippet before going to the next step!

-Now that everything is ready, we can finally implement our two synths.
-Just recall that to keep things simple and focus on the general architecture we will only create simple synths based on oscillators, however the exact same principles could be used for complex synthesizers with numerous parameters.
+To keep things simple and focus on the general architecture we will only create simple synths based on oscillators, however keep in mind that the exact same principles and workflow could be used for more complex synthesizers with numerous parameters.

 player.onUpdate(updates => {